 We provide safe and confidential support for children and young people (CYP) who are experiencing or at risk of domestic abuse, focusing on their strengths and placing them at the centre of our efforts, through our dedicated programmes:

-1:1 Community-based Support
+1:1 Outreach Support

 Our 1:1 support is designed around a 12-week programme that offers age-appropriate assistance to help children understand and process what has happened in their lives.
 The programme focuses on the following key areas: